lost-plus-found/geeksforgeeks/README.md

-# GeeksForGeeks code splitter
+# GeeksforGeeks Code Puller
-Get the code from GeeksForGeeks to command line
+Pull the code from GeeksorGeeks to command line

 ## Preinstallations